-- 1. Under certain circumstances, the Minister may modify the terms of the license, restrict or suspend it, and in certain instances even revoke it. - The license is non-transferable and contains restrictions on the acquisition or transfer (including by way of a charge), directly or indirectly, of control or of 10% or more of any means of control in Pelephone, including a pledge on said means of control, unless the Minister has given prior consent. - Pelephone is obliged to provide interconnect services to all other operators at equal terms and it must refrain from any discrimination in carrying out such interconnect service. - 4.
+- Under certain circumstances, the Minister may modify the terms of the license, restrict or suspend it, and in certain instances even revoke it. - 2.
+The license is non-transferable and contains restrictions on the acquisition or transfer (including by way of a charge), directly or indirectly, of control or of 10% or more of any means of control in Pelephone, including a pledge on said means of control, unless the Minister has given prior consent. - Pelephone is obliged to provide interconnect services to all other operators at equal terms and it must refrain from any discrimination in carrying out such interconnect service. - 4.
 Pelephone must refrain from granting infrastructure service priority to an affiliate licensee company (as defined in the license) over another licensee. - 5.
-Pelephone may not sell, lease or mortgage any of the assets used for the implementation of the license without the consent of the Minister of Communications, other than certain exceptions as set out in the license (see also Note 7.8 to the 2014 financial statements): - In times of emergency, whoever is statutorily competent shall have the authority to issue Pelephone with certain instructions on its mode of operation and/or manner of provision of services (see section 3.20.2H). - 7.
+Pelephone may not sell, lease or mortgage any of the assets used for the implementation of the license without the consent of the Minister of Communications, other than certain exceptions as set out in the license. - In times of emergency, whoever is statutorily competent shall have the authority to issue Pelephone with certain instructions on its mode of operation and/or manner of provision of services (see section 3.20.2H). - 7.
 The license stipulates the types of payments Pelephone may bill its subscribers for with regard to cellular services, and the reports it is required to submit to the Ministry of Communications.
 The license also determines the Minister's power to intervene in tariffs, in certain cases. - 8.
 The license obligates Pelephone to a minimum standard of service. - 9.
-To secure Pelephone's undertakings and to compensate and indemnify the State of Israel for any damage that may be caused by acts committed by Pelephone, Pelephone is required to furnish a bank guarantee for USD 10 million. - B. Changes in Pelephone's license billing for overseas roaming services
+To secure Pelephone's undertakings and to compensate and indemnify the State of Israel for any damage that may be caused by acts committed by Pelephone, Pelephone is required to furnish a bank guarantees to the Ministry of Communications.
+In May 2015 Pelephone deposited guarantees in the amount of NIS 80 million to the Ministry of Communications, which replaced the previous guarantees given in the amount of USD 10 million, as required under the 4G LTE frequency allocation tender (see section 3.1.5B). - B. With regard to the amendment to Pelephone's license for providing 4G LTE services see section 3.1.5B). - C. Hearing in regard to the required coverage and quality